Wang Xinyu

 Wang Xinyu (born 26 September 2001) is a Chinese professional tennis player.
-Wang reached a career-high singles ranking of world No. 32 on 9 October 2023, and set a doubles ranking of No. 16 on 20 May 2024.
+She reached a career-high singles ranking of world No. 30 on 23 February 2026, and a best doubles ranking of world No. 16 on 20 May 2024.
 Partnering with Hsieh Su-wei, she won the women's doubles title at the 2023 French Open.
-She also won a silver medal in mixed doubles, alongside Zhang Zhizhen at the 2024 Summer Olympics.
+Wang also won a silver medal in mixed doubles, alongside Zhang Zhizhen at the 2024 Summer Olympics.

 Personal life

 Wang was born in Shenzhen, Guangdong.
 Her father, Wang Peng (born in Hangzhou, Zhejiang), is a former head coach of the Shenzhen tennis team and the Chinese women's national tennis team, but resigned from the latter to concentrate on his daughter's tennis career.
 Her mother was a former player in the Zhejiang women's basketball team.
-Both of them have devoted themselves to accompanying Wang everywhere.
 Wang showed great enthusiasm for tennis from early childhood and, coached by her father, she started playing properly at the age of five.